Avoca and District

 |On-line search capacity

 This is a 'free' search capacity whereby you can search globally the text of the 260+ pages linked to this website (including each alphabetical page of the name indexes) as they existed when the search "base" was created each month.
 The search facility is 'paid for' by the advertisements which appear on your screen when you conduct a search.
 I have no control over these advertisements so I trust they are all 'above board' (if not, tell me).
-By the way, if there are any local businesses who might care to sponsor the Avoca site or advertise on it, contact the website maintainer.
+By the way, if there are any local businesses who might care to sponsor the Avoca site or advertise on it, contact the secretary.

 Once you conduct a search you will be presented with a list of webpages in which the selected text/name appears.
 When you open up a page it might not be clear immediately where your text/name is located e.g the name might appear as a sponsor for the Christening of another person or as a witness in a court case listed under another person's name.
 Use the "Find in page" facility on the toolbar of your net browser to pinpoint the location.
 For Netscape the commands are: EDIT - FIND IN PAGE.
 For Internet Explorer the commands are: EDIT - FIND (ON THIS PAGE).